 In this post, let’s see a comparison between custodial wallets vs. non-custodial wallets.

-What is the Difference Between Non-Custodial Wallets and Custodial Wallets: What Is a Custodial Wallet?
+What Is a Custodial Wallet?

 As the name suggests, a custodial wallet holds custody of the user’s private key for verifying all transactions.
 Most of the time, a custodial wallet is web-based and is responsible for holding the information to a user’s funds.
 These wallets are helpful mostly for beginners.
 Usually, centralized exchanges are the ones that offer such kinds of wallets to the users.
 You do not have to be worried about your funds even if you forget the password to your account.
 Restoring the password to the account grants you access to the funds again because the account info is actually stored by the wallet.